vmware-tanzu/image-registry-operator-api/README.md

 allow you to monitor ClusterContentLibrary and ClusterContentLibraryItem objects that exist in the target cluster and ContentLibrary and ContentLibraryItem objects that exist in the target namespace.
-The support to be able to create and manager them will be added soon.
+The support to be able to create and manage them will be added soon.

 ### Testing sample code